syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ## GridColumn

-GridColumn is a class that provides base functionalities for all the column types in SfDataGrid.
+GridColumn is a class that provides base functionalities for all the column types in `SfDataGrid`.

 ### Mapping column to a property